 I’m nothing if not frugal, and summer vacation is no exception!
 When the kids are home, and we want to do something great, I know we don’t have to spend a small fortune.
-Here are some of my favourite free and cheap ideas for summer adventures, and some new experiences I hope to check off this summer.
+Here are some of my favourite free and cheap summer activities, and some new experiences I hope to check off this summer.

 This is a favourite for our family.
 I’m a huge dinosaur fan, as is my 7-year-old, and we all love mini-golf.
 We make a day of it by visiting family who lives in Niagara Falls and then golfing in the evening.
 The giant, steaming volcano is best experienced at dusk or later.
 The whole course can take anywhere from 1-2 hours to complete, my less-skilled golfers take longer, but the time seems to fly by when you’re surrounded by dinosaurs and a jungle atmosphere, complete with sound effects!

 Admission: $6.99 for children 12 and under, and $10.99 per adult.

 Hamilton Children’s Museum was a PA Day favourite for my kids.
-Because our school district is on a different schedule, the Museum was less busy and my kids had free rein of the different rooms and centers.
+Because our school district is on a different schedule, the Museum was less busy and my kids had free rein of the different rooms and centres.
 Housed in an 1875 farmhouse in Gage Park, the museum was once home to Hamilton’s Gage Family.
 It has been providing family-friendly learning opportunities to the public for more than 30 years.
-Everything is hands on and catered to small kids, with exhibits that take after popular Hamilton attractions.
+Everything is hands-on and catered to small kids, with exhibits that take after popular Hamilton attractions.
 One of our all-time favourite free and cheap ideas.

 Admission: Museum: $4 per child aged 1-12, and $2 for anyone 12+, kids under 1 are free.